nandor-gallo/Mobile-Devices-4100U-Final-Project/README.md

 # Mobile-Devices CSCI4100U Final-Project (NoteTakR)

+## NoteTakR

+Note Taking app designed to be minilmalist to quickly take notes and save them in a local sqflite database.

+!(sample video)(resources/example.gif)

 ## How to run
 With flutter installed and an android device connected, run `flutter run` in the notetakr folder.